Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Andrew E. Hendifar, MD, MPH, is a physician in Cedars-Sinai's Samuel Oschin Comprehensive Cancer Institute, which houses a full range of specialty centers to diagnose and treat most forms of cancer.

 In addition to his professional work, Dr. Hendifar has given his time and talents to organizations that bring medical services to underserved populations, such as migrant workers in Mexico and the rural communities of Nicaragua.
-In his previous role, he also volunteered as a facilitator of the Sarcoma Oncology Support Group.
+He has also volunteered as a facilitator and guest speaker for patient support groups in the community.

 His early research career covered diverse topics at Louisiana State University's Emergency Medicine Department, the National Institutes of Health and at Tulane University School of Medicine, where he received his medical degree and a Master of Public Health in Health Systems.
 He completed his residency at USC's Department of Internal Medicine where he was Chief Resident.
 He was also a Chief Fellow in the school's Department of Hematology and Oncology.
 He earned bachelor's degrees in philosophy and biochemistry at the University of Maryland.